For the Network Administrator

 easy with hardwired machines on campus, by using a Run command to access that particular

 file server.
-But it can also be done from home, wireless, etc., by using the University's
+But it can also be done from home, wireless, etc., by using VPN to access the University network.
+This provides a

 mechanism for class software to be used by off-campus students.